Nasrin Sotoudeh: Life

 Sotoudeh was arrested in September 2010 on charges of spreading propaganda and conspiring to harm state security and was imprisoned in solitary confinement in Evin Prison.
 In January 2011, Iranian authorities sentenced Sotoudeh to 11 years in prison, in addition to barring her from practicing law and from leaving the country for 20 years.
 Later that year, an appeals court reduced her sentence to six years and her practice ban to ten years.

-In June 2018 she was again arrested, and on 12 March 2019 sentenced to jail in Tehran, after being charged with several national security-related offences.
-While a Tehran judge told the Islamic Republic News Agency she was imprisoned for seven years, it was reported by other sources that the maximum sentence included 10 years in prison and 148 lashes, along with six other verdicts and sentences totalling 38 years bundled together.
+In June 2018, she was again arrested and, on 12 March 2019, sentenced to jail in Tehran, after being charged with several national security-related offenses.
+While a Tehran judge told the Islamic Republic News Agency she was imprisoned for seven years, it was reported by other sources that the maximum sentence included 10 years in prison and 148 lashes, along with six other verdicts and sentences totaling 38 years bundled together.
 However, the sentence was reduced later to 10 years total.
 She is still in Qarchak Prison as of July 2021 (see also below).

 Family and education

 Nasrin Sotoudeh was born in 1963 in a "religious, middle-class" Iranian family.
 She had hoped to study philosophy in college and ranked 53rd in the Iranian national university entrance exam but lacked high enough marks to get a place and ended up studying law at Shahid Beheshti University in Tehran.
 After completing her degree in international law from the university, Sotoudeh took and passed the bar exam successfully in 1995 but had to wait another eight years to be given her permit to practice law.

 Sotoudeh is married to Reza Khandan.
 They have two children together.
-Sotoudeh has emphasised that Reza is "truly a modern man," standing beside her and her work during her struggles.
+Sotoudeh has emphasized that Reza is "truly a modern man," standing beside her and her work during her struggles.